vinitkumar/ctci-hackerrank/README.md

-# Hackerrank Solutions
+# Cracking the Coding interview

-Solutions to Hackerrank problems in Python
+Solutions to Hackerrank Cracking the Coding Interview problems in Python

-## Cracking the Coding interview

-### Data Structures
+## Data Structures

 |  |  |  |
 |---|:---:|:---:|